ARM-DOE/ADI_OSX/README.md

   - Type the name of the process you want in the filter at the bottom, or find it by scrolling through the list
   - Double click the name of the process to bring it up on the right hand side
   - Click *Text Export/Import* in the lower right corner, and copy the text that appears to a file on your machine
-- Set your enviornment variables as specified in `env_vars` from the last section
+- Set your enviornment variables as specified in `env_vars_bash` from the last section
 - run `db_import_process` for the definition you retrieved
   - `db_import_process -a dsdb_data -fmt json <process definition file name>`
 - Load the DODs nessecary to run this process.
 The DODs used by a process are listed on that process's page in the PCM.